 Through The College Board, there are three major ways in which a student may qualify for advanced placement and/or credit by examination.
 They are the Advanced Placement Program® (AP®), the College-Level Examination Program (CLEP®), and the SAT Subject Tests.
 You may visit www.collegeboard.com to examine the credit-by-exam policies of colleges and universities.

-Advanced Placement Program (AP®) offers 35 college level courses and exams in 20 subject areas.
+Advanced Placement Program (AP®) offers over 30 college level courses and exams in a wide variety of subject areas.
 These courses are taught in high school by high school teachers.
 The AP® Program provides an opportunity for intellectual excitement and is an excellent means of curriculum enrichment and strengthening.
-Exams are offered in May for all courses except AP® Studio Art, which requires a portfolio.
-Both the AP® Chinese Language and Culture Exam and the AP® Japanese Language and Culture Exam will be offered in May 2008.
-A major portion of each exam is devoted to free response questions.
 Fee reductions are available for eligible students.
 See your AP® Coordinator for information.

 For more detailed information about College Board programs and services, contact:

 Austin, TX, 78735

 In 2015, the Texas Legislature passed House Bill 855, which requires state agencies to publish a list of the three most commonly used Web browsers on their websites.
 The Texas Comptroller’s most commonly used Web browsers are Google Chrome, Microsoft Internet Explorer and Apple Safari.